Frequently Asked Questions

-The Chester County Solid Waste Authority (CCSWA) holds various Household Hazardous Waste and E-Waste Events (residential only; no commercial) throughout the year.
+The Chester County Solid Waste Authority (CCSWA) holds various Household Hazardous Waste (HHW)and E-Waste Events (residential only; no commercial) throughout the year.
 See the kinds of materials they accept and event dates by visiting their website.
-The CCSWA no longer collects e-waste at Household Hazardous Waste events.
-Please view CCSWA’s website for places to recycle such items
+The CCSWA no longer collects e-waste at HHW events.
+Please view CCSWA’s website for places to recycle such items.

 I have expired medications to dispose of.
 Where can I do that?

 There are several drop-off locations throughout Chester County.
 Click here for the list.

 I have an issue with my Comcast or Service Electric Cable TV bill.
 The Township phone number is listed on my bill; should I call the township?